yodax/homeassistant-greenchoice/README.md

 sensor:
   - platform: greenchoice
     name: meter_readings
-    password: !secret greenchoicepass
-    username: !secret greenchoiceuser
+    username: !secret greenchoice_user
+    password: !secret greenchoice_pass
 ```

+#### HACS Installation

+You can also install this integration via the HACS.
+Add this repository url as a custom repository in HACS and label it as an integration.
+You can then install this sensor via HACS.

-### Specifying Agreement Id
+### Specifying Contract

-By default, this sensor uses the preferred agreement id for the user.
+By default, this sensor uses the preferred contract for the user.
 This is what you normally see when you open `https://mijn.greenchoice.nl/`

-If you would like to gather results for a specific agreement id, you can fill in the optional `customer_number` and `agreement_id` config values.
+If you would like to gather results for a specific contract, you can fill in the optional `customer_number` and `agreement_id` config values.

 You can check what your currently preferred customer number and agreement id is with this url: `https://mijn.greenchoice.nl/api/v2/preferences`

 To find all your customer numbers and agreement ids you can use this url: `https://mijn.greenchoice.nl/api/v2/profiles`